 In accordance with the cash management regulations, ALLEN SCHOOL OF HEALTH SCIENCES assigns two organizationally independent entities to handle the two related but distinct functions of awarding and authorizing payments and disbursing (or delivering) Title IV funds.
 No one office alone is responsible for both functions.
-While the Office of Financial Aid after resolving all pending student eligibility issues awards and authorizes Title IV fund payments to students, ECM- the Third-party service provider for the school upon receipt of the disbursement request from the Office of Financial Aid, disburses or delivers the Title IV funds.
+While the Office of Financial Aid after resolving all pending student eligibility issues awards and authorizes Title IV fund payments to students, ECM- the Third-party service provider for the school upon receipt of the 'Data Input Form' from the Office of Financial Aid, disburses or delivers the Title IV funds.
 The Office of Student Accounts is responsible for crediting such payments to student's accounts upon receipt of such funds from ECM.
-The Accounting department reassures all Title IV transactions from G5 to our bank accounts are reconciled.
 This requirement is taken so seriously by the School that the individuals responsible for each of these functions may not be related to one another, nor may they together exercise substantial control over the institution.